-- Users can individually adjust the applications and objects they see on the dashboard.
+- Users can individually adjust the applications they see on the dashboard.

 To change which applications users in particular roles have on their dashboard, assign roles, and configure the dashboard settings of the roles:

 - Select the Site containing the role or the (global) option.

 - Edit ( ) the role.